presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    myTests().main()

-9. For each word in ``words``, add '-d' to the end of the word if the word ends in "e" to make it past tense.
-Otherwise, add '-ed' to make it past tense.
+9. For each word in ``words``, add 'd' to the end of the word if the word ends in "e" to make it past tense.
+Otherwise, add 'ed' to make it past tense.
 Save these past tense words to a list called ``past_tense``.

 .. activecode:: ee_ch11_09